caitlin-allison/Program-5-4143/README.md

 ## Working on Program
 - To work on specifc project `AnalyzerLib` or `PlayerAnalyzerGame` open those project separately from the `Program-5-4143` folder.
 - To make commits go into `Program-5-4143` folder specific, stage the changes, and push the commits
+- [] Add comments about no need for error handling on input file
+- [] Include 2 input file examples
+- []MessageBox for winning
+- []Show # of samples verify

 ## Settings for Git in VS2022
 ![Screenshot 2024-10-09 151334](https://github.com/user-attachments/assets/f56c1479-193d-4c08-8efa-066dac0bcd87)